Configuring a reverse proxy

 NGINX

-To configure how client certificates are retrieved from the requests you need to:
+To configure how client certificates are retrieved from the requests, you need to:

 Enable the corresponding proxy provider

-bin/kc.[sh|bat] build --spi-x509cert-lookup-provider=<provider>
+bin/kc.[sh|bat] build --spi-x509cert-lookup--provider=<provider>

 Configure the HTTP headers

-The available options for configuring a provider are:
+Common options for configuring providers are:

-Option Description
+Option Description Supporting Providers

 ssl-client-cert